lashazibzibadze/College/README.md

-# College
+# College - C++ miscellaneous

-I will be posting here every single assignement I worked on during my college years.
+I will be posting here every single assignement and projects I worked on during my college years.